MARCH 24-27, 2021

 Those not complying with the technical regulations above may apply to take part in the event subject to approval from the organiser within the demonstration class known as Category S, however the vehicle must still comply with safety and general requirements and will not be eligible for awards.

-Drivers and navigators in Tour, Spirit and Challenge categories must have a CAMS Level 2S licence.
-This licence can be arranged via the CAMS website and requires current membership of a CAMS-affiliated car club.
-Click here to go to the CAMS level 2 licence document
+Drivers and navigators in Tour, Spirit and Challenge categories must have a Motorsport Australia Level 2S licence.
+This licence can be arranged via the Motorsport Australia website and requires current membership of a Motorsport Australia -affiliated car club.
+Click here to go to the Motorsport Australia level 2 licence document

 The Adelaide Rally is proudly sponsored by Shannons Insurance.
 Shannons shares your passion.

 The Shannons Prima Tour is a one-day event that is integrated into Day Two of the Shannons Adelaide Rally.
 It is open to modern and classic cars.
 The Prima Tour is a leisurely drive through some of the state's most picturesque driving roads, with a shot of adrenaline before lunch.
-This is the event for you if you want to rub shoulders with notable drivers and experience driving on fantastic roads, without the pressure of competition.
+This is the event for you if you want a single day experience, driving on fantastic roads, without the pressure of competition and finish it off with a gourmet lunch.

-The Shannons Prima Tour includes up to six closed road activities followed by lunch at Unico Zelo Wines at Gumeracha.
+The Shannons Prima Tour includes Snake Gully, Anstey Hill, Chain of Ponds Plus and Corkscrew closed road activities followed by lunch at Bridgewater Mill.

-Entry price includes a single event CAMS licence.
+Entry price includes a single event Motorsport Australia licence.
 Neck to wrist to ankle clothing must be worn.
-The day will start from the Adelaide Showgrounds at 8:30 for a 9:30 departure.
-Scrutineering, documentation and a drivers briefing before leaving for the day will commence at 8:45 sharp
+The day will start from the Adelaide Showgrounds at 9:00am for a TBC 9:45 departure.
+Scrutineering, documentation and a drivers briefing before leaving for the day will commence at 9:00 sharp